-^{(1) 2013} Growth in Book Value per Share excludes the effect of the public offering of the Company's common stock in March 2013.
+(1) 2013 Growth in Book Value per Share excludes the effect of the public offering of the Company's common stock in March 2013.

-For long-term equity awards granted in January 2016, the Committee determined that the three-year cumulative goal for growth in book value per share should reflect 10% annual growth in net income during this period (assuming a 35% tax rate applied to 2015 pre-tax income).
+For 2016, the Committee determined that the three-year cumulative goal should reflect 10% annual growth in net income during this period.

 2015 Other Long-Term Equity Awards - CR (Combined Ratio) Awards.
-The remaining 20% of the long-term equity awards granted in January 2015 to the CEO and NEOs who were Executive Vice Presidents, and 40% of the awards to NEOs who were Senior Vice Presidents, vest through continued service during a three-year performance period, if the Combined Ratio is less than 40%.
+The remaining 20% of the long-term equity awards granted in January 2015 to the CEO and NEOs who were Executive Vice Presidents, and 40% of the awards to NEOs who were Senior Vice Presidents, vest through continued service during a three-year performance period, if the sum of the Expense Ratio and MGIC's Loss Ratio (the "Combined Ratio") is less than 40%.
 The Committee adopted performance goals for these awards to further align the interests of our NEOs with shareholders and to permit the awards to qualify for the performance-based compensation exception under Section 162(m) of the Internal Revenue Code.
 See "Other Aspects of Our Executive Compensation Program - Tax Deductibility Limit" in this CD&A. One-third of the CR Awards are scheduled to vest in each of the three years after they are granted.
 However, if any of the CR Awards that are scheduled to vest in any year do not vest because we fail to meet the applicable performance goal, the award will remain eligible for vesting if we meet the applicable performance goal in a future year, except that any of the award that has not vested after five years will be forfeited.
 With respect to all of these awards, dividends are not paid currently, but when awards vest, a payment is made equal to the dividends that would have been paid had those vested awards been entitled to receive current dividends.
 We do not anticipate paying dividends in the foreseeable future.